thegrizzlylabs/geniusscan-sdk-demo/cordova-plugin-genius-scan-demo/README.md

 ## Building and deployment

-If you have trouble deploying your application after upgrading the plugin to a newer version, try removing the `node_modules/` `platforms/` and `plugins/` directories from your project before running `cordova prepare` and `cordova run android` again.
+If you have trouble deploying your application after upgrading the plugin to a newer version, try removing the `node_modules/` `platforms/` and `plugins/` directories from your project before running `cordova prepare` and `cordova run <platform` again.

 ### iOS

-To run the demo on a physical device, you fist need to [sign code it in XCode](https://help.apple.com/xcode/mac/current/#/dev5a825a1ca), which requires a change of its Bundle ID:
+To run the demo on a physical device, you first need to [sign code it in XCode](https://help.apple.com/xcode/mac/current/#/dev5a825a1ca), which requires a change of its Bundle ID:

 1. Connect the device to your Mac and unlock it.
 2. Open `/cordova-plugin-genius-scan-demo/platforms/ios/GS\ SDK\ Cordova\ Demo.xcworkspac`in XCode